adarshanand67/StockX/README.md

   "/stocks/:stockTicker": "get stock of ticker"
 } -->

-"/" : This endpoint returns the documentation for the API.
+- "/" : This endpoint returns the documentation for the API.

-"/signup" : This endpoint is used for user registration.
-It allows a user to create an account on the platform.
+- "/signup" : This endpoint is used for user registration.
+It allows a user to create an account on the - platform.

-"/signin" : This endpoint is used for user login.
-It allows a user to sign in to the platform using their registered credentials.
+- "/signin" : This endpoint is used for user login.
+It allows a user to sign in to the platform using their - registered credentials.

-"/signout" : This endpoint is used for user logout.
+- "/signout" : This endpoint is used for user logout.
 It allows a user to sign out from the platform.

-"/users" : This endpoint is used to retrieve a list of all registered users on the platform.
+- "/users" : This endpoint is used to retrieve a list of all registered users on the platform.

-"/user/:userId" : This endpoint is used to retrieve, update, or delete a specific user on the platform.
+- "/user/:userId" : This endpoint is used to retrieve, update, or delete a specific user on the platform.

-"/stocks" : This endpoint is used to retrieve a list of all stocks on the platform.
+- "/stocks" : This endpoint is used to retrieve a list of all stocks on the platform.

-"/stocks/:stockTicker" : This endpoint is used to retrieve a specific stock by its ticker symbol on the platform.
+- "/stocks/:stockTicker" : This endpoint is used to retrieve a specific stock by its ticker symbol on the platform.

+## License

+- MIT

+## Feedback

+If you have any feedback, please reach out to us to @adarshanand67.